 UNIDENTIFIED MAN 2: The plight of single, professional black women is not that much different than single, successful white women, particularly in urban environments.

 COX: We debunk myths about African American women and marriage next time on TELL ME MORE.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.